akmeena766/WinterSchool2025_BasicAstro/README.md

    - **Visualisation: Data analysis**: Here
       - Required packages: Python (Matplotlib, Numpy, Astropy, Photutils)

-   - **Visualisation: Gravitational lensing**: **(Only if time permits)**: At the end of the tutorial, **if time permits**, I will show some examples of gravitational lensing.
+   - **Visualisation: Gravitational lensing**: At the end of the tutorial, **if time permits**, I will show some examples of gravitational lensing.
 For that, I will use Julia, a programming language similar to Python in syntax.
 For the gravitational lensing part, we will use LensFactory.jl.
       - To install Julia, please follow the official instructions at: https://julialang.org/
       - After installing Julia, to install LensFactory.jl, please follow instrcution here: https://github.com/akmeena766/LensFactory.jl